netdata/netdata/web/server/README.md

     tls ciphers = TLS_AES_256_GCM_SHA384:TLS_CHACHA20_POLY1305_SHA256:TLS_AES_128_GCM_SHA256
 ```

-If you do not specify these options, Netdata will use the highest options available on your system.
+If you do not specify these options, Netdata will use the highest available protocol version on your system and the default cipher list for that protocol provided by your TLS implementation.

-While Netdata accepts all the TLS version as arguments (`1`, `1.1`, `1.2` and `1.3`), we recommend you use `1.3` for the most secure encryption.
+While Netdata accepts all the TLS version as arguments (`1` or `1.0`, `1.1`, `1.2` and `1.3`), we recommend you use `1.3` for the most secure encryption.

 #### TLS/SSL enforcement